With slump in iPhone sales, are we post Peak Smartphone?

 “Since the iPhone 6 you’ve seen it has been tough to innovate to continue to raise the bar,” Ives said.

-Apple customers now upgrade every 33 months on average, longer than the 24 or 25 months three years ago, Ives said.
+Apple customers now upgrade every 33 months on average, longer than the 24 or 25 months three years ago, he said.

+Apple’s diminished growth projections, fueled by plummeting sales in China, have reinforced fears the world’s second-largest economy is losing steam.
+Its $1,000 iPhone is a tough sell to Chinese consumers unnerved by an economic slump and the trade war with the U.S. They also have a slew of cheaper smartphones from homegrown competitors such as Huawei, Xiaomi and Oppo to choose from.

 “They’re getting more and more expensive while offering fewer and fewer new, innovative features that I’ll actually use,” said Zachary Pardes, a tech-savvy 31-year-old in Fairfield, Connecticut.
 “I’ll upgrade when the battery stops working.
 When I’m forced to buy a new phone, I’ll buy a new phone.”